Donna Shaw: Awards

-Donna Shaw was nominated by The Philadelphia Inquirer three times for a Pulitzer Prize, twice for health reporting.
+Shaw was nominated by The Philadelphia Inquirer three times for a Pulitzer Prize, twice for health reporting.

-She was also awarded a Keystone Press Award, Public Service/Investigative, for The Philadelphia Inquirer series, “Blood, Money and AIDS”.
-She won the Journalism Service Award from the Delaware Valley Chapter of the National Hemophilia Foundation.
+She received the second place 1996 Keystone Press Award for Public Service/Investigative Reporting in Division I, in acknowledgement of her work on The Philadelphia Inquirer series "Blood, Money and AIDS".

+She won the Journalism Service Award from the Delaware Valley chapter of the National Hemophilia Foundation.